 Archive available for: Çağlar Köseoğlu

 Listen to stories from near and far.
-They will be told by African, Latin American and Asian students from the International Institute of Social Studies in The Hague, as well as by four Winternachten festival guests: poets Efe Murad (Turkey), Magda Cârneci (Romania), Mira Feticu (Netherlands) and Çaglar Köseoglu (Netherlands) who contribute with stories about writing poems in revolutionary times.
-Kees Biekart, Associate Professor in Political Sociology at ISS, hosts the conversations.
+They were told by African, Latin American and Asian students from the International Institute of Social Studies in The Hague, as well as by four Winternachten festival guests: poets Efe Murad (Turkey), Magda Cârneci (Romania), Mira Feticu (Netherlands) and Çaglar Köseoglu (Netherlands) who contributed with stories about writing poems in revolutionary times.
+Kees Biekart, Associate Professor in Political Sociology at ISS, hosted the conversations.
 English spoken.

 During the Gezi-protest of 2013, the streets and squares of Istanbul were places of resistance against authoritarian politics and ruthless market forces.
 It was an attempt to trigger change in Turkish politics.